itzliquauhtli/finding_disk_galaxies_research/README.md

 Code for generating images from FITS data for use in a public galaxy categorization effort.
 Adapted by Dylan Bateman, Undergraduate studying Physics at the University of Missouri, from code made available by Min-Su Shin at his page, [Python code to convert FITS files to images (including the OpenEXR format)](https://astromsshin.github.io/science/code/Python_fits_image/index.html).

+## Sample 2

+This dataset consists of 100 galaxies which are serving as a subset of the full dataset for our team to manually categorize to gather preliminary results before moving forward with all of the samples.

+### sample_2

+  - Folder containing raw FITS data

+### sample_2_collage

+  - Folder contains collages of each sample, containing each filter as well as an RGB composition and an extra panel showing the rest frame of the sample a second time.

+### sample_2_scaleComparison

+  - Folder contains a few select images from sample_2_collage, for comparing different scaling methods side by side.

+## Small Sample

+This dataset consists of 30 galaxies which were used as a test set for the initial development of this codebase as well as the accompanying Zooniverse project.

 ### small_sample

   - Folder containing raw FITS data, as well as information about the projects goals and methods by the project head, Vicky Kuhn.